Dollywood Express: Description

 It runs along a 2.5 mile loop-to-loop track from the Village to the top of the mountain Dollywood borders to the north.
 It is pulled by two ex-White Pass & Yukon Route 2-8-2 "Mikado" type steam locomotives, each burning five tons of coal each day.
 It is the oldest attraction in Dollywood, opening at the theme park "Rebel Railroad" in 1961.
 It is also one of the signature attractions at Dollywood, appearing in almost all advertising.

 History

 Rebel Railroad

 In 1957, North Carolina real-estate developer Grover Robbins opened a theme park between Boone and Blowing Rock called Tweetsie Railroad with ex-East Tennessee and Western North Carolina Railroad 4-6-0 #12.
 The park was an instant success.
-In 1961, he acquired two USATC S118 Class 2-8-2s from the White Pass.
+In 1961, he acquired two USATC S118 Class 2-8-2s from the White Pass and Yukon Route.
 The success of Tweetsie prompted him to send one of them, #192, to the Smoky Mountains of East Tennessee for a second theme park, called Rebel Railroad.
 The other, #190, was sent to Tweetsie and still operates there.